-A comprehensive evaluation of VCEDA's effectiveness in stimulating economic development for the coalfield region should be performed, particularly if the state determines more funding should be allocated to VCEDA for improving economic conditions in the region.
+Evaluate the effectiveness of VCEDA in stimulating economic development mines more funding should be allocated to VCEDA for improving economic conditions in the region.
 Some studies suggest that well-funded and properly designed regional development agencies can have a positive impact on regional economic development over relatively long periods of time.
 VCEDA sponsored a recent economic analysis of its impact on the coalfield region in 2018, but the economic impacts appear substantially overstated.